Solvability and uniqueness criteria for generalized Sylvester-type equations: Proof of Theorem

 this is equivalent to requiring that $\cQ(\la)$ satisfies these conditions as well.

-For the case $p=n\neq m$, we apply the $\star$ operator in \eqref{hom}, and we arrive to the equivalent equation $ D^\star XC^\star+B^\star X^\star A^\star=0, $ whose coefficients are in the conditions of the previous case.
+For the case $p=n\neq m$, we apply the $\star$ operator in \eqref{hom}, and we arrive at the equivalent equation $ D^\star XC^\star+B^\star X^\star A^\star=0, $ whose coefficients are in the conditions of the previous case.
 The pencil associated to this last equation is

 This pencil is the reversal of the pencil: